💡“Building Confidence Through Innovation: From Theatre Projects to Global Solutions”

 Problem analysis & successful solution implementation

-I approached each project systematically, using analytical tools such as SWOT analysis, PEST analysis, and core change-management principles.
+I approached each project systematically, using analytical tools such as SWOT analysis, PEST analysis, and core change management principles.
 These frameworks helped me understand the problems, anticipate barriers, plan the rollout, and embed the improvements so they would last.
 Every project that followed benefited from this structured approach, leading to each project becoming a long-standing success.

 What it is: